 The event has raised over $8.9 million dollars since the beginning and has provided equipment for over 3,500 clients.

-The event has grown substantially over the last fifteen years and is now a significant and well-known charity event, especially within the financial sector.
+The event has grown substantially over the last 18 years and is now a significant and well-known charity event, especially within the financial sector.